Private Security Act 2004 (review)

 Private Security Act 2004 provides for the licensing and registration of certain participants in the private security industry, and regulates the industry to ensure public safety and peace.

 Cases we can hear

-You may be able to apply to VCAT for a review if you are person whose interests are affected by a decision of the Chief Commissioner of Police:
+You may be able to apply to VCAT for a review if your interests are affected by a decision of the Chief Commissioner of Police.
+These decisions include:

 - refusing to grant a private security licence or private security registration

 - imposing conditions on a licence or registration

 - refusing to renew a licence or registration